PLK2/RockPro64-Simple-Server/04-Install-Applications.md

 1. SSH into your server as "bob" then navigate to */raid*: `cd /raid`
 2. While in that directory, clone the  GitHub repository.
 (A this point we want to avoid saving anything else onto the microSD--that should only have Debian OS and Docker installed on it).
 Our RAID should have all our application files and data, so get used to saving things in the */raid* directory: `git clone https://github.com/PLK2/RockPro64-Simple-Server.git`
 3. Verify that all worked: `ls`
-4. If you'd like, you can rename the directory to "dockerapps" or something else more manageable: `sudo mv -r RockPro64-Simple-Server dockerapps`
+4. If you'd like, you can rename the directory to "dockerapps" or something else more manageable: `sudo mv RockPro64-Simple-Server dockerapps`

 ## Install the Apps